What Is CCPA? California Privacy Laws and How They Protect Consumers

 Bottom line

-The California Consumer Privacy Act and the California Privacy Rights Act work in tandem to help residents of California protect their private data.
-The CCPA gives six rights to consumers to help them understand what personal data is being used, requiring consumers to opt-in for any sale of their data, and more.
+The California Consumer Privacy Act and the California Privacy Rights Act work in tandem to help California residents protect their private data.
+The CCPA grants consumers six rights to help them understand how their personal data is being used, requires consumers to opt-in for any sale of their data, and provides additional protections.

 The CPRA also adds additional protections, allowing consumers to update any incorrect information and limiting the use or disclosure of sensitive personal information.

-If your business is unsure if it complies, you should audit the current data being collected, ensure that customers have all the rights protected by the CCPA, and create a plan for any data breaches.
+If your business is unsure whether it complies, you should audit the current data being collected, ensure that customers have all the rights protected by the CCPA, and create a plan for addressing any potential data breaches.
+Data privacy compliance companies, such as Termly, can help ensure your website meets the relevant regulations.

 Citations